 Features such as compatibility across multiple platforms, broader accessibility, and cost-effectiveness make responsive websites one of the preferable options for brand promotion.

 Technically, a mobile app is a native program that is specially designed for smartphones, tablets, and other hand-held devices.
 Unlike a responsive website, wherein you need to enter the website URL, a mobile app can simply be downloaded from the app store and installed into the device.

 A native mobile app is built for specific mobile operating systems like iOS, Android, Windows Phone, etc. That means if a user wants to download a particular app, then it is required that the device should be accessible to the related mobile platform.

-Now let’s differentiate Responsive Web Design and Mobile Apps, which helps you to take the right decision correctly.
+Now let’s see Responsive Web Design or Mobile Apps, which one helps you to take the right decision correctly.

 As compared to responsive websites, mobile apps are usually more effective in managing the users engaged in your brand.
 With the “guided tour” style, mobile apps truly guarantee that users are sticking around for a longer duration of time.
 Although the responsive website offers a welcoming experience for the users, and their bounce rate is typically higher in comparison to the mobile web apps.

 Customers are quite impatient and tend to leave a website that makes them wait for a longer time.
 They leave the website the website that takes more than 2 to 3 seconds to load.
 Here comes the need to choose the mobile-optimized website to eliminate such irregularities.

 Such a website can be directly opened using a browser in a suitable device.
 In contrast, the app needs to be downloaded and installed on a device to make a purchase.